 Dan Kennedy has had more influence in my business than anyone else.
 I consider him my best mentor and personal business hero, even though I have never met him in person.
-He’s taught me so much about marketing, specifically direct marketing, that it has literally transformed my business.
+He’s taught me so much about marketing, specifically direct response marketing, that it has literally transformed my business.

 Listed below, I want to share 10 valuable business lessons I learned from Dan Kennedy.
 What you see in parentheses is the book I learned the lesson(s) from.
-These are listed in no particular order.
+These lessons are listed in no particular order.

 # 1 It is a Myth That Any Sale is Better Than No Sale (NO BS Price Strategy)